Webinar | 29th August 2019 | 2:00 PM-3:00 PM CST

 To support the smooth implementation of the GBA plan and attract overseas talents to work in this region, China has rolled out measures to grant subsidies to overseas high-end and critically-lacking talents (including Hong Kong, Macau, and Taiwanese residents or “HKMT residents”).

 On March 14, 2019, China’s Ministry of Finance (MOF) and State Administration of Taxation (SAT) jointly released Cai Shui No.31 (Circular 31).
 The Circular allows eligible overseas talents to receive government subsidies to offset differences in the individual income tax (IIT) burden between mainland China and other regions.
 The plan will last for five years and end on December 31, 2023.

 On June 22, Guangdong province released Yue Cai Sui No.2 (GD Notice 2), which sets out the main criteria and principles for implementing the preferential IIT policy, including the requirements of applicants and the standard and scope of differential subsidies.

-In our webinar, Dezan Shira’s head of International Tax and Transfer Pricing, Paul Dwyer, together with Daisy Huang, our senior manager of Corporate Accounting Services will provide you with an overview of the GBA initiative as well as a summary of the key points of these two recent Circulars.
+In this webinar, our Assistant Manager of Business Advisory Services team, Marcos Salgado, together with Daisy Huang, Senior Manager of Corporate Accounting Services, will provide you with an overview of the GBA initiative as well as a summary of the key points of these two recent Circulars.